 Scams are something we’d all rather avoid in life, but the reality is that they do exist and we don’t always see them coming.
-But by learning what to look out for, you can better equip yourself for identifying them and staying as far away as possible.
-That goes for moving scams as well.
-Moving is a stressful endeavour as is.
-But being scammed during the process is a nightmare no one should have to endure.
+By learning what to look out for, you can better equip yourself for identifying moving scams and stay as far away as possible.
+Moving is already a stressful endeavour, and being scammed during the process is a nightmare no one should have to endure.

 So before you embark on your next move, learn some of these steps to protect yourself and your belongings.

 Before any of your items are touched, or you agree to the services, it’s essential to have a complete copy of the contract, outlining all of the details discussed and agreed upon.
 Make sure you keep a written signed copy close at hand until the process has been successfully completed.